 Once you have chosen a certain internship, make the adequate arrangements with your future supervisor.
 Discuss all the aspects of importance for your internship.
 The section “preliminaries” will be helpful in the discussion.
 When you and your supervisor conclude that it is a “go”, please register for your internship as explained in the procedure section of this prospectus.

 When you complete an internship, chosen from the list in the Education and Examination Regulation, it is an internal internship.
 Then there is an authorised supervisor available at the department.
-When you, independently or with help from the study advisor, arrange an internship at a department not mentioned in the list it is an external internship.
+When you, independently or with help from the student advisor, arrange an internship at a department not mentioned in the list it is an external internship.
 This external internship needs to be approved by the Examination Board before the start.
 This approval can be given by a staff member from Biology on behalf of the Examination Board.
-We urge you to discuss this with your study advisor in an early stage.
+We urge you to discuss this with your student advisor in an early stage.

 Remember that you always have to complete at least one internship from the approved list of your specialisation.